20 Best Chinese New Year Books for Kids

 十二生肖 Chinese Zodiac

-This Lunar New Year folktale is about the origin of the Chinese zodiac.
-This basic rendition focuses on the cat and the mouse, and the simplified Chinese, pinyin, and English makes it an excellent book for beginner Chinese learners.
-In fact, it was one of the first books that my daughter and I learned to read in Chinese a few years ago.
+The simplified Chinese, pinyin, and English words make this the perfect choice for beginner Chinese learners.
+It was one of the first books that my daughter and I learned to read in Chinese a few years ago.
 The story concludes with short exercises and a passage for extended reading.

 Nian Monster with CD

-This pre-intermediate (~900words) book is part of the Chinese Library Series, written in simplified Chinese with pinyin.
+This pre-intermediate (~900 words) book is part of the Chinese Library Series, written in simplified Chinese with pinyin.
 The story concludes with short exercises and a passage for extended reading.

-Nian Monster
+The Nian Monster

-This fictional tale takes place in Shanghai where a little girl, Xingling, comes face-to-face with the legendary Nian Monster who threatens to devour everything in sight.
-What can she do to scare Nian away?
-As Xingling feeds Nian in attempt to placate his voracious appetite, we learn about the importance of traditional Chinese New Year dishes, like long noodles, whole fish, and sticky rice cakes.
+As Xingling feeds Nian to placate his voracious appetite, we learn the importance of traditional Chinese New Year dishes: long noodles, whole fish, and sticky rice cakes.
 Eventually, she saves the city by convincing Nian to watch the beautiful fireworks shows.

-Chinese New Year board books for toddlers in English
+Chinese New Year board books for toddlers

 Bringing in the New Year

-Written and illustrated by Grace Lin, Bringing in the New Year was one of the first published American books about Lunar New Year.
+Written and illustrated by Grace Lin, Bringing in the New Year was one of the first published American books about the Lunar New Year.
 Geared toward younger children, the book gives a straightforward overview of Chinese New Year traditions.
 Each page has a simple line of text – the right length for short attention spans.
 The sturdy board book is durable for little hands, too.

 It’s Chinese New Year, Curious George!